algorithmica-org/algorithmica/content/english/hpc/simd/reduction.md

 ### Horizontal Summation

-The last part, where we sum up the 8 accumulators stored in a vector register into a single scalar to get the total sum, is called "horizontal summation".
+The last part, where we sum up the 8 accumulators stored in a vector register into a single scalar to get the total sum, is called "horizontal summation."

 Although extracting and adding every scalar one by one only takes a constant number of cycles, it can be computed slightly faster using a [special instruction](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX,AVX2&text=_mm256_hadd_epi32&expand=2941) that adds together pairs of adjacent elements in a register.